 Harry nodded to Jake Jones, Lee Jordon's older half-brother who clocked in at 6'7" and well over fifteen stone.
 Jones was their heavy hitter, their ace in the hole.
 The man had learned magic at the knee of his Jamaican grandmother and his bag of tricks held several very nasty surprises.
 Not to mention that at his size, he could just as easily overwhelm his opponents physically as he could magically.

-Jones grinned, a flash of white teeth in his chocolate-coloured face, and jokingly saluted Harry.
+Jones grinned, a flash of white teeth against his deep skin, and jokingly saluted Harry.
 He scattered a handful of red dust into the air, ruby flakes settling to the ground in a semi-circle.
 It glittered amongst the trash for a moment then vanished like a snake slithering through tall grass.

 It didn't work.
 Shit.